slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

-# How I bypassed "next-generation" Cylance Smart AntiVirus in less than 15 minutes
+# How I evaded "next-generation" Cylance Smart AntiVirus in less than 15 minutes

 **Reading Time:** _16 minutes_